 OAuth 2.0 client (NF Service Consumer) registration with the OAuth 2.0 authorization server (NRF)

-The NF Service registration procedure, as defined in clause 4.17.1 of TS 23.502 [8], shall be used to register the OAuth 2.0 client (NF Service Consumer) with the OAuth 2.0 Authorization server (NRF), as described in clause 2.0 of RFC 6749 [43].
+The NF Service registration procedure, as defined in clause 4.17.1 of TS 23.502 [8], shall be used to register the OAuth 2.0 client (NF Service Consumer) with the OAuth 2.0 Authorization server (NRF), as described in clause 2.0 of RFC 6749 [43] in the following cases: (a) the NF Service Consumer is subscribing to notification services at the NRF and (b) if the NF Service Consumer is also acting as a NF Service Producer.
+Otherwise, the OAuth 2.0 client (NF Service Consumer) registration procedure is not required Static authorization can be used for the OAuth 2.0 client (NF Service Consumer) authorization by the NRF.
 The client id, used during OAuth 2.0 registration, shall be the NF Instance Id of the NF.

 13.4.1.1.2 Service Request Process